OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 ### Release Manager

 A Release Manager directs builds promoted for release.
-They communicate what's included in a release, and plots their course through a pipeline's environments.
+They communicate what's included in a release and plots their course through a pipeline's environments.

 This makes up what we call Continuous Deployment or Continuous Delivery (CD) - the process we created Octopus to help with.

 ### Product Manager

-Product Managers are almost the conduit between developers and end users.
+Product Managers are almost a conduit between developers and end users.

 Working with developers, they help ensure the product will have the features and fixes customers need.